awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 # Managing GuardDuty Accounts with AWS Organizations<a name="guardduty_organizations"></a>

-When you use GuardDuty with an AWS Organizations organization, you designate an account to be the GuardDuty delegated administrator for the organization\.
+When you use GuardDuty with an AWS Organizations organization, you can designate any account within the organization to be the GuardDuty delegated administrator\.
 Only the organization master account can designate GuardDuty delegated administrators\.

 **Note**
 The Organization master can be the delegated administrator, but this is not recommended based on AWS Security best practices following the principle of least of privilege\.

 An account that is designated as a delegated administrator becomes a GuardDuty master account, has GuardDuty automatically enabled in the designated Region, and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region\.
 The other accounts in the organization can be viewed and added as GuardDuty member accounts associated with the master account\.

- If the organization’s GuardDuty delegated administrator is already a GuardDuty master with associated member accounts by invitation, and the member accounts are part of the same organization, their **Type** is **via Organizations** and the status is **Enabled**\.
+ If you have already set up a GuardDuty master with associated member accounts by invitation, and the member accounts are part of the same organization, their **Type** changes from **by Invitation** to **via Organizations** when you set a GuardDuty delegated administrator for your organization\.
 If the organization’s GuardDuty master previously added members by invitation that are not part of the same organization, their **Type** is **by Invitation**\.
 In both cases, these previously added accounts are member accounts to the organization’s GuardDuty delegated administrator\.

 You can continue to add accounts as members even if they are outside of your organization\.
 To learn more, see [Designating Master and Member Accounts Through Invitation \(Console\)](guardduty_invitations.md#guardduty_become_console) and [Designating GuardDuty Master and Member Accounts Through Invitation \(API\)](guardduty_invitations.md#guardduty_become_api)\.